I tried using Claude Code to automatically set IPTC keywords for a large number of photos

 API Usage Limitations

-In this article, we conducted verification using Claude Code.
-Claude Code provides stable results for image analysis.
-Regarding other AI tools, they were not included in this verification study.
+This article verified using Claude Code.
+Claude Code provides stable results in image analysis.
+Other AI tools were not included in this verification.

-Verified to work with JPEG format image files.
-For PNG images, image analysis is possible, but there may be limitations when writing IPTC metadata with ExifTool.
+Confirmed to work with JPEG image files.
+For PNG images, image analysis is possible, but there may be limitations in writing IPTC metadata with ExifTool afterward.

 Customization Possibilities

-file can be customized according to your needs.
-By defining keyword systems specialized for specific industries or purposes, more specialized tagging can likely be achieved.
+The CLAUDE.md file can be customized according to your needs.
+By defining a keyword system specialized for specific industries or uses, more specialized tagging can likely be achieved.